ejames9/elementsJS/md/elementsJSIODocs.md

 ## <a name='make2-func'></a> `make(elem, tag='div' )`

-The two functions above have been covered already in the [DOM Manipulation Functions)[#DOM) section, and mentioned/referenced in this section, but I'm listing them here also, for the sake of clarity.
+The two functions above have been covered already in the [DOM Manipulation Functions](#DOM) section, and mentioned/referenced in this section, but I'm listing them here also, for the sake of clarity.
 These two functions are the most common functions you will use to get an element object.
 The first will query the DOM for an Element and create an elementsJS element from it, and the second will create a DOM Element and use it to *create* an elementsJS element.
 Both functions enable chaining of method calls afterward.
 Available methods will be detailed below.
 #### Usage

 ```javascript